qiboteam/qibo-client/README.md

 :warning: Note: to run jobs on the remote cluster it is mandatory to own a validated account.
-Please, sign up to the cloud institution to obtain the needed token to run computations on the cluster.
+Please, sign up to your preferred institution to obtain the needed token to run computations on the cluster.

 The following snippet provides a basic usage example.
 Replace the `your-token` string with your user token received during the registration process.
-To check which devices are available with your account please visit the dashboard at your institution provider.
+To check which devices are available with your account please visit the dashboard at your institution.

 ```python
 import qibo